griffithlab/genviz.org/_posts/0001-07-01-ProteinPaint.md

 {% include figure.html image="/assets/proteinpaint/proteinpaint7.png" width="1200" %}

-* Use the Microarray and RNA-seq expression tracks (if missing, these appear as <em>e</em> in the track list) to determine what kind of childhood tumors tend to have high *ERBB2* expression.

-{% include figure.html image="/assets/proteinpaint/proteinpaint8.png" width="1200" %}

-* Note the use of two overlaid plots to display the RNA-seq expression values.
-Individual points are plotted as an [empirical distribution function](https://en.wikipedia.org/wiki/Empirical_distribution_function) (EDF).
-The distribution is also summarized using a [box plot](https://en.wikipedia.org/wiki/Box_plot).
-How does one interpret an EDF?
-What are the features of a Box Plot?

 ### Importing custom data

 * Suppose we want to load a custom data set of our own variants into ProteinPaint.
 For illustration, we will use [CIViCs](http://www.civicdb.org) list of VHL variants.
 To get that list go to [www.civicdb.org](http://www.civicdb.org), select `SEARCH`, select the `Variants` tab, create a query where `Gene` `is` `VHL`, and hit the `Search` button.
 Once the query completes, use the `Get Data` option to `Download CSV`.
 Save this file.
 Rename it to CIViC-VHL-Variants.csv.
 We'll need to reformat the data before inporting it into ProteinPaint.